White Sox vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

+- He has started 27 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 14 of them.

-- Kremer has pitched five or more innings in four straight games and will look to extend that streak.
+- Gibson will look to finish five or more innings for the 11th start in a row.

-- He has three appearances this season with zero earned runs allowed out of his 26 chances this season.
+- He has one appearance this season with zero earned runs allowed out of his 27 chances this season.

 |Opponent